-Okay, hear me out.
+OK, hear me out.
 The Chronicles of Riddick was a total bomb and got almost exclusively negative reviews when it came out in theaters, but I am here to say that it's actually kind of cool.
-Yes, it takes the very simple and elegant bones of Pitch Black (see below) and renders them nearly obsolete in the face of some really, really excessive worldbuilding -- Furians???
+Yes, it takes the very simple and elegant bones of Pitch Black (see below) and renders them nearly obsolete in the face of some really, really excessive world-building—Furians???
 Necromongers???
 Air Elementals???
-What you thought was a future universe kind of like Alien turns out to be more like Dune, with aliens and intergalactic conquerors and cool looking costumes.
+What you thought was a future universe kind of like Alien turns out to be more like Dune, with aliens and intergalactic conquerors and cool-looking costumes.
 It's a weird movie, but once you get past the fact that this is not the Pitch Black sequel you were expecting, it ends up being kind of fun.
 Judi Dench plays a white-robed all-powerful character named Aereon.
-Listen to me: it rules.
+Listen to me: It rules.

 7. xXx (2002)

 A movie about an exxxtreme sports enthusiast who gets sucked into the world of crimefighting when he's recruited by the NSA to stop a group of Russian terrorists from using a deadly biochemical weapon: Yes please, and thank you very much!
 It's crazy how great this movie is, given how dumb the plot summary sounds to anyone with a brain, but xXx, which, of course, stars Diesel as aforementioned thrill-seeker Xander Cage, is actually kind of fantastic.
 The best thing about this movie is that it understands that Diesel is, probably, the only actor anyone would believe could actually accomplish stuff like chasing down a battle drone with only a car and a harpoon, or survive parachuting out of a plane and immediately snowboarding down a mountain in front of an avalanche.
 If Vin Diesel isn't a secret government agent who jumps out of airplanes and fights bad guys for the government, I'd be surprised.